godfrey0/resume-1/README.md

 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
 ASPIRE
-- Mid career switch trained by NUS School of Computing FinTech Senior Developer (level 3)  for User Interface designer -
+- Mid career switch, trained by NUS School of Computing, certified in FinTech Senior Developer on Frontend, Middleware and Backend programming!
+-
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.